Recipes Made Easy

 We first met Paul and Mark several years ago, when they joined our local (London) dinner party club.
 Paul in particular loves cooking, so while we were over in France visiting them I thought it would be a fun idea if Paul cooked a dish that I could share on the blog.

-When we got back Paul started preparing the food while I kept myself busy taking pictures.
+When we got back, Paul started preparing the food while I kept myself busy taking pictures.
 Once everything was put into the slow cooker we went off to explore the pretty town.

 Back from our exploring in the evening the pork was ready and Paul proceeded to cook some potatoes and seasonal vegetables to go with it.
 We then retired to the beautiful garden to have our dinner.
-Under the watchful eye of Toby the dog we shot the final pictures and tucked in.
-It was the most delicious meal!

 Step by Step Paul's Sweet and Sour slow cooked pork